benzookapi/shopify-barebone-app-sample/README.md

 ```
 CREATE TABLE shops ( _id VARCHAR NOT NULL PRIMARY KEY, data json NOT NULL, created_at TIMESTAMP NOT NULL, updated_at TIMESTAMP NOT NULL );
 ```
+6. For CLI generated extensions, execute `npm run dev --reset` to folow the instruction (choose your partner account, connecting to the exising app = not that it's not a new one, etc.) which create a draft extensions to your exising app.
+After the command starts successfully, exit it with Ctrl+C and go to the created extension and enable the development preview (For dev. stores, this is enough for testing).

+7. For updating the extensions, execute `npm run deploy` to apply (upload) your local code into the created extensions.

 # How to install
 Access to the following endpoit.